yangsu/yangsu.github.com/source/_posts/2012-10-10-the-design-of-everyday-things.markdown

 feedback must be timely and easy to understand

 #### 5. Explore the Power of Constraints, Both Natural and Artificial
-Reduce the number of possible alternative actions at each step to a few or ideally just one[^1]
+Reduce the number of possible alternative actions at each step to a few or ideally just one

 #### 6. Design for Error
 Assume errors will be made.
 Allow for recovery.
 Use forcing functions